 Complications associated with invasive procedures and surgery

-Patient education is of paramount importance in patients with Wolff-Parkinson-White (WPW) syndrome.
-This is especially true in asymptomatic young patients who have been told of their abnormal electrocardiographic (ECG) results.
-Periodic follow-up care of such patients is necessary, along with thoughtful discussions of consideration for electrophysiologic studies (EPS) and prophylactic catheter ablation.
+Patient education is of paramount importance in patients with WPW syndrome.
+This is especially true in asymptomatic young patients who have been told of their abnormal ECG results.
+Periodic follow-up care of such patients is necessary, along with thoughtful discussions of consideration for EPS and prophylactic catheter ablation.

 Urge patients to carry a sample ECG in sinus rhythm and a medical identification bracelet in case of cardiac arrest.